 Bleach is a harsh chemical, but it is also highly effective and easily managed and neutralized.
 We provide this sanitization protocol for informational purposes only; it is up to you to apply it in a safe and successful manner, and your use of this protocol is strictly at your own risk.

 This protocol will not eliminate systemic issues in plants.
-It will not remove pesticides or fertilizers, only time can really do that.
+It may not remove pesticides on the surface of a plant.
+It will not remove systemic pesticides or fertilizers, only time can really do that.
 It will not eliminate plant diseases such as viruses.

 Our sanitization protocol should reduce or eliminate surface born plant pests and animal pathogens.
 Bleach is highly effective in this application, but it is likely not 100%.
 The added time our plants spend in cultivation, without animal contact, does allow for the possibility of plant pests to become reestablished (our indoor, closed growing space is a further preventative step), but conversely, lessens the chances that any animal pathogen which slipped by manages to remain viable.